 CANDYMAN is a great urban Horror tale, with a fantastic cast, and a unique antagonist.
 In a sub-genre populated by Caucasian killers, Tony Todd’s Candyman is (to my knowledge) the first (and last) African-American slasher in cinema history.
 The film has an eerie score by Philip Glass, a Ted Raimi cameo, some well-done gore, and an interesting mythology.
 And while it didn’t have the same effect on me as it did during my initial viewing, there’s still no way in hell you will ever get me to say his name in the mirror five times!

 This triple feature was a total blast and I can’t thank Chris Alo and The Alamo Drafthouse’s Justin LaLiberty enough for putting it on.
 It is a welcome respite from the daily grind, allows me to catch up with friends, and gets me psyched up for the next Hudson Horror Show!
 Speaking of which….

 HUDSON HORROR SHOW XV returns to Poughkeepsie, NY on Saturday, May 20th!
 This show will have a bunch of cool vendors and boasts one of the best 35mm lineups yet!
 The films being screened are: A Mystery Movie, FRANKENHOOKER, THE HIDDEN (sponsored by yours truly!), Joe Dante’s PIRANHA, SLAUGHTERHOUSE (sponsored by Vinegar Syndrome), and A NIGHTMARE ON ELM.
 ST 3: DREAM WARRIORS!
-CLICK HERE to order your tickets, and hopefully I’ll see you there!
+Hopefully I’ll see you there!